NHMOF

 Eligibility

-- Own at least one hectare of land, livestock, water, and organic materials.
+- Farmers must own at least 1 hectare of land, have livestock, water, and organic materials available.

-- Agree to produce crops organically for three consecutive years.
+- Farmers must agree to produce crops using organic methods for three consecutive years.

-- Be willing to connect with a certification agency for organic farming certification.
+- Farmers must agree to connect with a certification agency for organic farming certification.

-- Commit to using organic agricultural practices for all crops in the selected field.
+- Farmers must agree to follow organic agricultural practices for all crops in the selected field.

 - Preference will be given to organic villages and farmers involved in organic farming.